-What is ALUNBRIG® (brigatinib)?
+What Is ALUNBRIG® (brigatinib)?

 ALUNBRIG is an FDA-approved oral prescription medication for adults with ALK-positive (ALK+) NSCLC that has spread to other parts of the body (metastatic).
 ALUNBRIG treatment is one tablet, taken once a day with or without food.